 What Are the Duties of Computer Programmers?

-What Are the Duties of Computer Programmers?.
 Computer programmers design, build and test essential software.
 The software development life cycle, of which there are many different models, governs the...